 I’m thankful that I’ve had the amazing opportunity to travel for five years.
 I never expected this trip to last so long, but it has and I’m blessed for it.

 I’m thankful for all the other travelers I’ve met on the road.
 When I get jaded, their excitement reminds me why I started in the first place.

 I’m thankful for all the amazing bloggers out there.
 It’s great meeting them as I travel the world, and it’s great to have people out there who share my love of the Internet and travel.

 I’m thankful for being able to make it online.
 Having this website, being able to work from a beach in Thailand, and doing what I love is the best job in the world.
 I never want to see a cubicle again.

 I’m thankful for all the wonderful friends and great family I have.
 They are nothing short of awesome.

 Mostly, I’m just thankful for life and having so many great things to be thankful for.
 I live this amazing existence, and I often wake up thinking, “Damn, life really is good.
 Maybe too good.
 Am I dreaming?”
 I’m really lucky to be able to do that.
 You never know how quickly life can change, and 2011 has been a very good year so far.
 All good things must come to an end sometime but until then, I’m just going to ride this wave as long as it goes.

-Reading the news about the down economy, unemployment, social strife and suffering around the world, I am reminded just how lucky and fortunate I am to have a job, my health, and a good network of friends and family.
+Reading the news about the down economy, unemployment, social strife, and suffering around the world, I’m reminded just how lucky and fortunate I am to have a job, my health, and a good network of friends and family.

-Because sadly not everyone is.
+Because sadly, not everyone is so lucky.
 So today as you give thanks for your own blessings, I hope you remember and help those in need.
 Not just today but every day.